google/zetasql/docs/one-pager.md

  GROUP BY country;
 ```

-This is equivelant to the previous example.
+This is equivalent to the previous example.
 Note that you don't have to use
 an alias after `WITH WEIGHT`.
 If you don't, the default alias `weight` is used.

 ```sql